michel-kraemer/citeproc-java/index.md

 [https://github.com/citation-style-language/locales](https://github.com/citation-style-language/locales)

-For convenience we provide the styles and locales as Maven artifacts through the Sonatype OSS repository.
+For convenience we provide them as Maven artifacts through the Sonatype OSS repository.
 The snapshots are updated daily, so you'll always get the latest styles and locales.